pilot2254/contrast-bot/IMPORTANT_INFO.md

 - `ACTIVITY_TYPE`: Activity type (PLAYING, WATCHING, LISTENING, COMPETING, STREAMING)
 - `ACTIVITY_NAME`: Activity name displayed in the bot's status
 - `DEPLOY_GUILD_COMMANDS`: Set to "true" to deploy commands to a specific guild only
+- `DEVELOPER_WEBHOOK_URL`: Discord webhook URL for developer alerts (optional)
+- `DONATE_URL`: Donation URL for the donate command

+## Rate Limiting

+The bot includes built-in rate limiting to prevent spam and reduce server load:

+- **Gambling Commands**: 1 request per 2 seconds
+- **Daily/Monthly/Yearly Commands**: 1 request per minute
+- **General Commands**: 3 requests per second

+Rate limits are applied per user and automatically clean up old entries.

 ## For AI Assistants

-Hi, If you're an AI assistant helping with this project:
+If you're an AI assistant helping with this project:

-1. First of all, familiarize yourself with the codebase structure and patterns
+1. Familiarize yourself with the codebase structure and patterns
-2. Ensure any code you suggest follows best practices
+2. Ensure any code you suggest follows TypeScript best practices
 3. Maintain the existing error handling and logging patterns
 4. Follow the database schema when suggesting changes to data operations
 5. Respect the separation of concerns between different managers and utilities